 Our attorneys have worked on protective order cases for over twenty years.
 It is extremely important to retain the services of a lawyer who understands the issues involved with protective orders and who can protect your interests.

 We have both family law and criminal defense lawyers at the firm.
 Accordingly, for over twenty years our firm has represented both clients seeking a protective order and clients seeking to avoid or modify a protective order.
-For a client seeking a protective order, we are able to assist the client on how best to request a protective order, we counsel clients on how their own statements and actions, whether to the magistrate, friends, families or others, may help or hurt their ability to obtain the protective order, we assist the client in gathering the information needed for the protective order hearing, we vigorously advocate for our clients in court, and we answer our clients’ questions about custody, child support, use of a shared residence, and a multitude of other issues.
+For a client seeking a protective order, we are able to assist the client on how best to request a protective order, we counsel clients on how their own statements and actions may help or hurt their ability to obtain the protective order, we assist the client in gathering the information needed for the protective order hearing, we vigorously advocate for our clients in court, and we answer our clients’ questions about custody, child support, use of a shared residence, and a multitude of other issues.

 Our lawyers also have helped many clients against whom a protective order has been sought, or against whom a protective order has been entered.
 Our years of experience allow us to answer our clients’ questions, know what evidence needs to be gathered for the protective order hearing, and to defend our clients in court.